GitTimeraider/LoosePowershellScripts/README.md

 # ${{\color{Purple}\Huge{\textsf{  LoosePowershellScripts \}}}}\$
-Collection of single file scripts using Powershell
+Collection of single file scripts using Powershell (At times in combination with other languages)